Skip to content

 5. Compressive Strength Test

 To perform this test 200 gm of cement and 600 gm of standard sand are taken and mixed thoroughly.
 To this, water is added @ P/4 + 3% when standard sand is used and @ P/4 + 3.5 % when ordinary sand is used.
-Where P is the percentage of water required for a paste of normal consistency.
+Where ‘P’ is the percentage of water required for a paste of normal consistency.

 It is mixed thoroughly to an even colour.
 The cube mould of size 7.06 cm is placed on a non-porous base plate and is oiled inside.
 The above mortar is put into the cube mould and is compacted for two minutes by the vibration machine.
-The top surface is smoothened off by trowel.
+The top surface is smoothened off by a trowel

 Like this mould, six moulds are filled.
 The prepared cubes are kept at a temperature of 27° ± 2° C for 24 hours.
 After this period, mortar cubes are taken out of the moulds and submerged in clean and fresh water for curing.